newman15/Geography_Quiz/README.md

-# Hangman App Javascript
+# Geography Quiz Javascript
-A hangman web application created using Javascript.
+A geography quiz web application created using Javascript and HTML.